FlexTSF: A Flexible Forecasting Model for Time Series with Variable Regularities: Related Work

 \section{Related Work}

-There is an emerging trend of research training forecasting foundation models from scratch using time series.
-In Table \ref{tab:compare_tsf_models}, we provide a technical comparison of five open-source foundation models with FlexTSF.
+\paragraph{Universal Time Series Forecasting Models} There is an emerging trend of research training universal forecasting models from scratch using time series.
+In Table \ref{tab:compare_tsf_models}, we provide a technical comparison of six open-source models~\cite{Forecastpfn:dooley2024forecastpfn, DAM:darlowdam, lagllama:rasul2023lag, TimesFM:das2024decoder, Moirai-MoE:liu2025, Sundial:liu2025} with \approach{}.
 All these models are trained on large collections of time series data and support zero-shot prediction on new datasets.
-Specifically, ForecastPFN \citep{Forecastpfn:dooley2024forecastpfn} and DAM \citep{darlowdam} use pointwise time-value pairs as input tokens within encoder-only models, but differ in their forecasting approaches: the former relies on time queries while the latter utilizes basis function composition.
-Lag-Llama \citep{lagllama:rasul2023lag} and TimesFM \citep{TimesFM:das2024decoder} employ decoder-only models, adopting autoregressive prediction, which is similar to next token prediction in LLMs, for training on time series data.
-MOIRAI \citep{MOIRAI:woo2024unified} utilizes time series patches with multiple variables and leverages an encoder-only model trained via masked patch prediction.

-Existing studies on time series forecasting foundation models typically achieve the generalization capability by pre-training models on multiple time series datasets \citep{TimesFM:das2024decoder, lagllama:rasul2023lag}.
-However, these solutions for domain diversity are still immature, as no explicit methods have yet been proposed.
-Some researchers alleviate this problem indirectly by using data from as many domains as possible for pre-training \citep{liang2024foundation,MOIRAI:woo2024unified}.
-The more types of data a model sees during pre-training, the fewer unfamiliar data types it will encounter in real applications.
-However, this paradigm is inefficient, and the time series data currently available for pre-training is not as extensive as the vast text corpora used to train large language models \citep{edwards2024scaling,touvron2023llama}.
-Moreover, current research largely ignores the problem of structural diversity.
-Most of these models are designed for well-structured and regularly sampled time series \citep{ye2024survey}, leaving them ill-equipped to handle the heterogeneous data structure issues often encountered in real-world scenarios.
-In contrast, as shown in Table \ref{tab:compare_tsf_models}, FlexTSF stands out by effectively handling various time series characteristics, such as missing values, varying lengths, and irregular intervals, making it more adaptable to diverse applications.
+Most of these models are designed for well-structured and regularly sampled time series~\cite{ye2024survey}, leaving them ill-equipped to handle the heterogeneous data structure issues often encountered in real-world scenarios. \citet{DAM:darlowdam} considered irregularity when building the model, but the model was not applied to irregular time series forecasting.
+In contrast, \approach{} stands out by effectively handling various time series characteristics, such as missing values, varying lengths, and irregular intervals, making it more adaptable to diverse applications.

-Additional related works on Transformers for time series forecasting, adapting LLMs for time series forecasting, and irregular time series modeling are provided in Appendix \ref{sec:more_related_works}.
+\paragraph{Irregular Time Series Modeling} Irregular time series are becoming increasingly prevalent due to widespread adoption of various sensing devices and recording practices~\cite{weerakody2021review}.
+In recent years, substantial progress has been made in developing models to handle irregular time series, as demonstrated by works such as GRU-D~\cite{GRUD:Che2018grud}, Latent-ODE~\cite{latentode:rubanova2019latent}, mTAN~\cite{mTAN:Shukla2021mTAN}, CRU~\cite{cru:schirmer2022modeling}, ContiFormer~\cite{Contiformer:chen2023}, and t-PatchGNN~\cite{t-PatchGNN:zhang2024irregular}.
+However, none of them succeeded to build and pre-train a universal time series forecasting model that is broadly applicable to various domain and regularities without post-training.